AronHetLam/ATEM_tally_light_with_ESP8266/README.md

 Preview stay on | Tally will be green whenever not in program Program only | Tally will be off whenever not in program

+NOTE: Atem swithcers only allow for 5-8 simultanious clients (dependant on the model).
+Be mindful of this as each of these tally lights will act as a seperate client alongside eg. a computer running Atem software control.

 # Use Arduino IDE with ESP8266 module
 See details at [ESP8266](https://github.com/esp8266/Arduino) on how to setup and use ESP8266 modules like a regular Arduino board.
 They have links for further documentation as well.